 This is a simple form of cross-selling, the practice of driving larger sales by getting customers to invest in related goods or services.
 And while cross-selling make perfect sense in B2C settings like Whole Foods Market or Amazon.com, can B2B sales reps bolster revenue using similar techniques?
 Let’s face it, it’s a lot easier to get a customer to splurge for a croissant with their coffee than it is to convince a CEO to adopt extra marketing automation features during a high-ticket software deal.

-As anyone who has worked in B2B and B2C sales can tell you, B2B sales tend to require lots of strategy and careful planning in order to close deals.
+As anyone who has worked in B2B and B2C outbound prospecting can tell you, B2B sales tend to require lots of strategy and careful planning in order to close deals.
 As such, B2B companies need to proceed with a bit of caution when cross-selling to customers or they risk losing out on sales.

 Sure, B2B cross-selling can be high-risk, high-rewards game.
 But by following these three rules B2B sales reps can drive more ROI and hit quota faster than ever before.

 Rule 1: Don’t Overwhelm Prospects with Cross-Selling Offers

 Social scientist Sheena Iyengar, who penned The Art of Choosing, conducted a very interesting experiment on cross-selling in the mid-90s.
 At a supermarket that famously featured a deluge of food choices, she alternated between offering 24 choices of jam at a sampling station and six choices of jam.
 What she found was that when offering only six choices of jam, a significantly higher percentage of consumers added a jar of jam to their grocery baskets.
 In other words, human beings become paralyzed when presented with too many options.